oauth-wg/oauth-selective-disclosure-jwt/main.md

 SD-JWT Salt/Value Container (SVC)
-:  A JSON object created by the issuer that contains mapping between raw claim values contained in the SD-JWT and the salts for each claim value.
+:  A JSON object created by the issuer that contains mapping between raw claim values contained in the SD-JWT and the random values for each claim value.

 SD-JWT Release (SD-JWT-R)
 :  A JWT created by the holder that contains a subset of the claim values of an SD-JWT in a verifiable way.